 Participation in an industry-related* seminar, training course or webinar (AHI or other provider)

 20 per day

-Attendance at industry-related networking event* or AHI Awards Ceremony event
+Attendance at industry-related networking event*, working group meeting* or AHI Awards Ceremony event

 10 per event

 Preparing author of application for AHI Professional Excellence in Housing Awards Program

 Participation in formal (structured, off-job) workplace training within the social housing industry